rogerfarrell/Notes/simplest-possible-css-dark-mode.md

 [[development]]

+---
-# Simplest possible CSS dark mode
+title: Simplest possible CSS dark mode
+---

 The following three lines are all that is required to enable responsive default dark mode support.[^1]